BePalm89/BePalmPlan-Events/README.md

 | /create  | POST   | Create a new event                                                                 | Event obj                           | 201 OK with all the info about the new event     | isAuth     |
 | /:id     | PUT    | Update an event by their unique ID                                                 | Property of the event obj to update | 200 OK with all the info about the updated event | isAuth     |
 | /:id     | DELETE | Delete an event by their unique ID                                                 |                                     | 200 OK with a successfull message                | isAuth     |

+## Deployment

+BE was deployed on vercel. the url is `https://be-palm-plan-events.vercel.app`

 ### FE Implementation: